Nes0x/Nes0x/README.md

 # 👋 Hi!
 I am Nes0x and this is informations about me:

-> I'm currently learning Java and spigot API
+> I'm currently learning Java

 > In the future, I plan to learn how to create websites